 About Appalshop’s feature films and June Appal Recordings releases

-Appalshoparchive.org is where users can access–among other collections–Appalshop’s production archive comprising thousands of hours of full interviews and outtakes, b-roll, promotional items and ephemera associated with the organization’s media history.
+Appalshoparchive.org is where users can access–among other collections–Appalshop’s production archive comprised of thousands of hours of full interviews and outtakes, b-roll, promotional items and ephemera associated with the organization’s media history.
 It also includes excerpts from Appalshop’s 100+ feature films and in some cases gives access to the full film.
 However, our non-profit organization continues to raise revenue by selling its feature documentaries at Appalshop.org as DVDs or via streaming services.